 Can I Get My Medical Records if a Doctor Moves Away?

-Are you entitled to ask for your medical records when your doctor moves to another area and takes them with him?
+Are you entitled to your medical records if your doctor moves to another area and takes them with them?

 Yes.
 It is the law that doctors must give patients copies of their medical records when they ask.
 Very rarely, doctors deny requests, but must explain why.
 If you're younger than 18, your parent or guardian will probably need to request your medical records.
 Check with your doctor's office about their policy.